phooky/SLFF/SLF_Format.md

 * Y=0 is the baseline.
 * X=0 is the left edge of the character cell.
 * Units should be the native unit of the font source.
 Do not scale if possible.
 * Paths are in SVG Path format.
-All paths should be in relative format.
+All paths must be in relative format.
 At the end of the path, the current position should be set to the start of the next character.
+  * Keep in mind that the path will be inverted wrt ordinary SVG files.
+We're merely using the format to keep from having to start from scratch.
 * The top-level slf-font object should define "cell-width" and "cell-height" in in terms of native units.
 These should describe the maximum width and height of ordinary character data.
 If the baseline is not at the bottom of the cells, the